 Hours: 9:00 to 17:00 (entry until 16:20) Closed: 2nd Tuesday in January and June, December 29 to January 1 Admission: 600 yen

 This museum covers the Shimabara Rebellion with a focus on its young leader, Amakusa Shiro.
 Visitors follow a chronological route that ends with a diorama of the final battle at Hara Castle.
 A detailed English pamphlet and audio guide are available.
-There is also a meditation room for those who wish to relax and meditate.
+There are also exhibits about the hidden Christians and a meditation room for those who wish to relax and meditate.

 Access and Orientation